 NewDepomod is a bespoke modelling software designed to simulate the dispersion of particulate wastes from salmon farms.
-The model (SAMS, 2021) has been developed by the Scottish Association for marine Science (SAMS) and is supplied under licence.
-The version used for the modelling described here will be 1.2.6-final.
+The model (SAMS, 2021) has been developed by the Scottish Association for Marine Science (SAMS) and is supplied under licence.
+The version used for the modelling described here will be v1.4.0-final-(SEPA edition) or a more recent version.

 The model will be configured exactly as specified by SEPA in the modelling guidance published in July 2019 (SEPA, 2019).
-The site will be modelled for a maximum biomass of both existing 2500 tonnes and the proposed 3500 tonnes with a feed load of 7 kg/tonne/day.
+The site will be modelled for a maximum biomass of 2,150, with a feed load of 7 kg/tonne/day at both current and proposed layouts.
 This configuration of the model produces a conservative estimate of the benthic footprint, with a deposition rate of 250 g m-2 equating to approximately an Infaunal Quality Index (IQI) of 0.64 (the boundary between moderate and good status).
 Work by SEPA has shown that footprints predicted by this "standard default" configuration broadly match the footprint area derived from seabed samples, although there is a great deal of variability from site to site.

 A regular model grid will be prepared.
-The grid will cover a 2km x 2km area, with a 25m grid spacing in both directions.
-The grid size will be 81 x 81 cells.
-Flat bathymetry will be used with a water depth of 41.5 m, the weighted average of the depths at the two current meter deployments (ID113 and ID242).
-The flowmetry file combined the data from both of the deployments; after merging the length of the combined record will be 90 days in total.
+The grid will cover a 3km x 2km area, with a 25m grid spacing in both directions.
+The grid size will be 120 x 80 cells.
+Flat bathymetry will be used with a water depth of approx. 21.66 m.
+The flowmetry file will combine the data from both of the deployments; after merging and truncating, the length of the combined record will be 90 days in total.

 Following the standard default approach, NewDepomod will be used to simulate one year of deposition at the maximum farm biomass.
-Results will be analysed over the final 90 days of the simulation, with the mean deposition rate across the model domain being calculated and the footprint area being delimited by the 250 g m-2 contour (SEPA, 2019).
-As Rum is sited in a high wave exposure location the deposition limit at pen edge will be set at 4,000g/m2/yr.
+Results will be analysed over the final 90 days of the simulation, with the mean deposition rate across the model domain being calculated and the footprint area being delimited by the 250 g m $^{-2}$ contour (SEPA, 2019).
+As Hellisay is sited in a high wave exposure location (wave exposure index = 3.7) the deposition limit at pen edge will be set at 4,000 g/m2/yr.

-6.2 Cumulative Deposition: Particle Tracking Model, unptrack
+6.2 Local Deposition: Particle Tracking Model, UnPTRACK

-The cumulative deposition modelling approach utilises a coupled hydrodynamic and particle tracking method, whereby water currents in the region, modelled using a calibrated hydrodynamic model, namely RiCOM, described in Section 4, advected particles representing waste solids around the model domain.
-Deposition from the existing Muck site and the proposed Canna site was modelled as well as deposition from the site at Rum (Table 2).
-Parameter settings for deposition modelling using unptrack will be similar to those in the SEPA standard default approach for NewDepomod.
-Deposition was then modelled for 365 days, and the mean deposition over the final 90 days calculated.
+The marine modelling approach utilises a coupled hydrodynamic and particle tracking method, whereby water currents in the region, modelled using the calibrated hydrodynamic model described in Section 4, advect particles representing waste solids around the model domain.
+Parameter settings for deposition modelling using UnPTRACK will be similar to those in the SEPA standard default approach for NewDepomod.
+Deposition will then be modelled for 365 days, and the mean deposition over the final 90 days calculated.
+Deposition footprints will be discussed relative to the PMF features highlighted in §3.2 and Figure 6.
+Detailed analysis of all past Maerl surveys at the Hellisay site will also be undertaken and included in the Environmental Impact Assessment for this application.